-As of June 30, 2014 and 2013, the BPPG Fund had cash and cash equivalents of \$11,123,993 and \$9,856,107 invested in US Bank institutional money market fund and the custodian's Short-Term Investment Fund (STIF).
+As of June 30, 2015 and 2014, the BPPG Fund had cash and cash equivalents of \$10,766,250 and \$11,123,993 invested in US Bank institutional money market fund and the custodian's Short-Term Investment Fund (STIF).
 These deposits are covered by Federal depository insurance up to \$250,000.
+The bank balances exceeding those covered by federal insurance are protected under the provisions of the Virginia security for Public Deposits Act.
 For the purposes of the Statement of Cash Flows, restricted investments are classified as cash and cash equivalents.